2023 Solar Incentives Guide for Grand Rapids, MI - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to make renewable energy usage more affordable through financial incentives to help people install solar panels on their homes.
-You might be eligible for various kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of Michigan and others from the federal government.
-Categories of solar incentives include:
+Solar incentives are designed to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
+Incentives might include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered federally, while others are offered by the state of Michigan or by your specific utility company, county or municipality.
+Some broad categories of solar incentives include:

 Federal Solar Incentives

 The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
-The solar system must have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
-Originally, the ITC covered 30% of all system costs (panels, accessories, equipment and labor), although the total amount has fluctuated over the years between 26-30%.
-The installation date of your solar system will determine what percentage you are eligible for.
+The solar system must have been installed after January 1, 2006 on a property you own for you to claim the credit.
+Initially, the ITC applied to 30% of all installation costs (panels, accessories, equipment and labor), although the total amount has fluctuated slightly over time between 26-30%.
+The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the claim amount.

-To more fully understand how the ITC might apply to you, reach out to your local Grand Rapids solar panel installation expert and ask for more information.
+To understand exactly how much the ITC could save you, contact your local Grand Rapids solar panel installer.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
-The new Clean Energy Credit extends until 2035.
-American homeowners can now receive a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
-This credit will then be decreased by a few percentage points every year until its expiration.
-The expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+The new Clean Energy Credit is valid until 2035.
+Homeowners are now eligible for a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
+This new credit will then see a slight annual decrease until it expires.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Grand Rapids solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.
+Your local Grand Rapids solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives